tiltowait/Kaleidoscope-ProperShifting/README.md

 ## Using the plugin

 To use the plugin, just include the header and add it to the list of used plugins.
+If you want to include keys that ignore the shifting rules, you may define them in `ignoreKeys(int num_keys, ...)` as in the following example.

 ```c++
 #include <Kaleidoscope.h>